On the Normal Sheaf of Gorenstein Curves: Notation and background

-The next definition is just a simple adjustment of the notion of stability, and semi-stability, of a coherent sheaf on a smooth curve in a way to include singular curves too.
+The next definition is just a simple adjustment of the notion of stability, and semi-stability, of a coherent sheaf on a smooth curve in a way to also include singular curves.